ollo69/ha_tuya_custom/README.md

       unit_of_measurement: "C" # "F" or "C", not set to use value provided from cloud
       temp_divider: 1 # any positive number, all temperature values will be divided by this value
       curr_temp_divider: 1  # any positive number, only current temperature values will be divided by this value
+      ext_temp_sensor: sensor.temp # a sensor that provide ambient temp used when not provided by device
 ```

 You can set configuration for multiple devices, adding one list that start with `- device_name:` for every device